vortex-17/Silicon-Valley-Hotdog-or-No-Hotdog/README.md

-# Pizza-Hotdog-Classifier
+# Hotdog or no Hotdog

-This is a pizza-hotdog classifier using resnet architecture for classification.
+This is a hotdog classification using resnet architecture for classification.
+This is my implementation of Jian Yang's seefood app :)